IrfanKhatik/MLKitDemo/README.md

 # MLKitDemo
-Using Car Recognition and Nudity check using clmodels and MLKit
+Car Recognition and Nudity check using clmodels and MLKit